zeek/zeek-docs/script-reference/autogenerated-protocol-analyzer-index.rst

          Specify whether to search for directories or files

       file_name: :zeek:type:`string`
-         The string to serch for (note: may contain wildcards)
+         The string to search for (note: may contain wildcards)

 .. zeek:type:: SMB1::Find_First2_Response_Args